LiangliangNan/PolyFit/ReadMe.md

 ---

 ### About the solvers
 Four solvers, namely Gurobi, SCIP, GLPK, and lp_solve, are provided (with source code) in PolyFit.
 The Gurobi solver is more efficient and reliable and should always be your first choice.
+To use Gurobi, you need to install it and also obtain a license (free for academic use) from [here](https://www.gurobi.com/downloads/end-user-license-agreement-academic/).
+You may also need to modify the path(s) to Gurobi in [FindGUROBI.cmake](./cmake/FindGUROBI.cmake), for CMake to find Gurobi.
 In case you want a fast but open source solver, please try SCIP, which is slower than Gurobi but acceptable.
 The GLPK and lp_solve solvers only manage to solve small problems.
 They are too slow (and may not guarantee to succeed).
 For example the data "Fig1", Gurobi takes only 0.02 seconds, while lp_solve 15 minutes.
-For your convenience, the dynamic library of Gurobi is included in this distribution, but you may still need to obtain a license (free for academic use) from [here](https://user.gurobi.com/download/licenses/free-academic).

 ### About the timing
 This demo implementation incorporates a progress logger in the user interface.
 Thus, running times should be (slightly) longer than those reported in our paper.